cjmax34/cjmax34/README.md

 </div>

 ## I'm currently working on 🖥️
-- Personal Portfolio: I'm remaking my portfolio in Svelte and Tailwind.
-Link will be up when I feel like it is good enough.
+- [Personal Portfolio](https://cjtmaximo.vercel.app/): I'm remaking my portfolio in Svelte and Tailwind.
+Check it out!

 ## Past projects I've worked on 📘
 - Project Vantage: A full-stack web application for automating the process of matching the roster of employees to new projects.
 This was developed with my co-interns at Pointwest Innovations Corporation as part of the requirements for the internship program.